USAID offers paid and unpaid internships and fellowship opportunities to qualified, talented students and recent graduates.

 - Meet other qualifications as stated in the application

-Current Available Internships
+Listing of Current Available Unpaid Internships

 NOTICE: Student vacancies are advertised as they become available.
-If no vacancies are listed, then there are no vacancies.
+If no vacancies are listed, there are no vacancies.
 Please continue to check the website for open vacancies.

 Internships in the Bureau for Legislative and Public Affairs

-Information on internships with the Bureau for Legislative and Public Affairs is available at the LPA Internships page.
+Information on internships with the Bureau for Legislative and Public Affairs is available at the LPA Internships page

 Internships in the Office of the General Counsel